 Not everyone is cut out to be a nurse, carer or support worker.
-In order to provide quality care, a good care worker requires certain skills and training.
+In order to provide quality care services, a good care worker requires certain skills and training.
 Sometimes these traits must be learned and sometimes they can just come naturally.

 As a care home in Worcester with over 30 years of experience, we have witnessed many traits that enhance the care our team provides.
 Every member of our staff takes a personal interest in each of our residents.
 Their health, happiness and safety are at the heart of everything we do.

 Patience is key when being responsible for vulnerable people.
 They may be slower at moving and understanding things so remaining calm and patient is incredibly important.

 In cases where a carer might be the only contact someone has in a day, a smile is the best and most powerful gift you can give.
 Quality care can make a real difference to people’s lives and is never without those who are friendly and personable.

 Often carers can work alone or as part of small teams, which can lead to them frequently having lots to do.
 Good care skills require effective management of more than one task at once whilst ensuring that the level of care they provide remains high.